DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 Note: It's recommended to adjust forwarder settings through CloudFormation rather than directly editing the Lambda function.
 The description of settings can be found in the [template.yaml](template.yaml) and the CloudFormation stack creation user interface when you launch the stack.
 Feel free to submit a pull request to make additional settings adjustable through the template.

-### Settings

-To view all the adjustable settings of the forwarder, click "Launch Stack" from the [Installation](#installation) section and you will be prompted with a CloudFormation user interface with all the adjustable settings (you do not have to complete the installation).

-The technical definition of the settings can be found in the "Parameters" section of [template.yaml](template.yaml).

-# TODO: UPDATE SETTINGS

 ## Deletion

 To safely delete the forwarder and other AWS resources created by the forwarder CloudFormation stack, follow the steps below.